nathanielcastillo/Bellabeat-Fitness-Data/README.md

 ## HourlyData

-Three tables will be joined
+3 tables will be joined

 hourlyCalories_merged
 hourlyIntensities_merged